Energy Use in P-20 Communities

 Congratulations to all of our schools for participating this semester!
 Do you think we can get more schools to participate in the Fall?
 If so, please contact Julie North via email at email@example.com or ext.
 28668 for more info.

 Judy Goos at Quest, takes the pledge to promote energy efficiency around school

-Hinkley student, Shania learns about daily energy use through BuildingOS at the Green Echoes after school club
+Hinkley student, Shania learns more about the school's daily energy use during a Green Echoes club meeting after school

 Chris Applegate from Colorado Chapter's Sierra Club engages students in a discussion about renewable energy

-Research shows that behavior change (turning lights off and unplugging electronics, etc.) can account for 15-20% energy cost savings.
+Research shows that behavior change (turning lights off and unplugging electronics when not in use) can account for 15-20% energy cost savings.

-If Community A reduces its energy use by 15%, they could collectively save the district more than $136,000!
+If Community S reduces its energy use by 15%, they could collectively save the district more than $126,000!

 For more information, please contact Julie North at firstname.lastname@example.org or ext.
 28668

 Aurora Public Schools's Building Dashboard - View, compare, and share building energy and water use information in real time on the web with the first social network for buildings.